Customize Consent Preferences

 “The North Sea has a huge potential to help us achieve our climate goals and energy security objectives.
 The further development of offshore wind energy is a win-win situation,” said German Energy Minister Peter Altmaier.

-This commitment will play a critical role in Europe's transition to renewable energy sources.
+This commitment will play a critical role in Europe's transition to sources.
 With offshore wind being one of the most efficient and cost-effective renewable energy sources, it has the potential to power millions of homes across Europe, while also contributing to a greener and more sustainable future.

 2 comments